iwsfg/node-potrace/README.md

   });
 ```

 [Jimp module][jimp] is used on the back end, so first argument accepted by `loadImage` method could be anything Jimp can read: a `Buffer`, local path or a url string.
-Supported formats are: PNG, JPEG or BMP
+Supported formats are: PNG, JPEG or BMP.
+It also could be a Jimp instance (provided bitmap is not modified)

-#### Parameters
+### Parameters

 `Potrace` class expects following parameters: